networkop/networkop.github.io/source/_posts/2015-06-17-dev-env-setup.markdown

 * Network Simulation Environment
 * Ansible Development Environment

 To simplify things I will run both of these environments on the same Virtual Machine.
 For network simulation I will use [UnetLab](http://www.unetlab.com/), a wonderful product developed by Andrea Dainese.
-Currently, UnetLab is distributed as an OVA package and is available for free download [the website](http://www.unetlab.com/download/).
+Currently, UnetLab is distributed as an OVA package and is available for free download on [the website](http://www.unetlab.com/download/).
 To simulate network devices I will run [IOU](abbr:IOS on Unix) which will be interconnected to form a simple network.
 Finally, I will show how to setup development environment with Ansible, git and Python.
 <!--more-->

 ## UnetLab setup